Hopping Mappy

-is an action arcade game developed by Game Studio and released by Namco in 1986.
+is a 1986 action video game developed by Game Studio and published by Namco for arcades.
+It was only released in Japan in March 1986.
 It is the sequel to Mappy, which was released three years prior.
-The game was ported to the Wii Virtual Console in Japan on June 2, 2009, followed by the Arcade Archives series for the Nintendo Switch and PlayStation 4 on January 20, 2022.
+The game was released on the Wii's Virtual Console in Japan on June 2, 2009.
+Hamster Corporation released the game outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2022.